Bloody Tubs

 The Bloody Tubs or Blood Tubs were a 19th-century gang of opportunistic street thugs in Baltimore, Maryland, and Philadelphia, Pennsylvania, who worked primarily for Nativist Know Nothing politicians to commit election fraud.

+Formation

 Formed in the mid-1850s, the gang became known as the Bloody Tubs for their method of dunking political opponents in slaughterhouse tubs.
 Other sources claim it was derived from the "bloody oaths" members took upon joining the gang.
 The gang's violent tactics included blocking voting booths and attacking opposing voters, discouraging many people from the polls altogether.